-The Disciplinary Board of the Supreme Court of Pennsylvania today announced the appointment of Lackawanna County attorney Brian J. Cali as Board Chair and Andrew Trevelise of Philadelphia as Board Vice-Chair.
+The Disciplinary Board of the Supreme Court of Pennsylvania today announced the appointment of Pittsburgh attorney John (Jack) P. Goodrich as Board Chair and Philadelphia attorney Jerry M. Lehocky as Board Vice-Chair.

-Created in 1972, the 13-member Disciplinary Board is an independent agency under the Supreme Court’s jurisdiction.
-Its members include 11 attorneys and two non-lawyers from across the state.
+Created in 1972, the 12-member Disciplinary Board is an independent agency under the Supreme Court’s jurisdiction.
+Its members include 10 attorneys and two non-lawyers from across the state.
 Funded by annual assessments paid by attorneys licensed to practice in the Commonwealth, the Board assists the Supreme Court in all matters involving attorney licensing and discipline.

 Jack Goodrich was first appointed as a member of the Disciplinary Board in April 2016.
 Goodrich is a principal of the law firm Goodrich & Associates in Pittsburgh, Pennsylvania, where his practice focuses on personal injury with a concentration on head trauma and vehicular accidents including wrongful death and complex civil personal injury litigation.

 He has served on a variety of committees and boards at Duquesne University School of Law and for six years was appointed as a Hearing Officer for the Disciplinary Board.
 Mr. Goodrich is currently a board member and fundraising chairman for the Pittsburgh St. Patrick’s Day parade committee and a past president of the Western Pennsylvania Trial Lawyers Association.

 Born and raised in Pittsburgh, Goodrich is a graduate of St. Francis University and earned his law degree from Duquesne University School of Law.

 Jerry M. Lehocky